Skip to Main Content

 General Matters

-References in this policy to a particular officeholder are to be read as including another person serving in an “acting” or “interim” capacity for the officeholder and, except in the case of the President, any other person designated by the officeholder to serve in his or her stead.
-It is understood that for regional campus faculty the Dean of the Regional Campuses will be consulted by the chair and dean and may be involved in these procedures to whatever extent is appropriate.
+References in this policy to a particular officeholder are to be read as including another person serving in an “acting” or “interim” capacity for the officeholder and any other person designated by the officeholder to serve in his or her stead.

-The running of any time period specified in these procedures will be suspended during Thanksgiving Recess, Winter Recess, Spring Recess, and the interval between the end of final examinations for Spring Semester and the date on which faculty are required to report for the Fall Semester.
+Timelines specified in this policy may be extended at the discretion of the Provost.
+The running of timelines will be suspended during Thanksgiving Recess, Winter Recess, Spring Recess, and the interval between the end of final examinations for Spring Semester and the date on which faculty are required to report for the Fall Semester.

 Disciplinary action is generally treated as confidential to the extent permitted by law.
-However, individuals involved, including witnesses, may be advised of the final outcome at the discretion of the President.
+However, individuals involved, including witnesses, may be advised of the final outcome at the discretion of the Provost.

 Related Form(s)